siva010928/multi-chat-mcp-server/README.md

       - `thread_key` (string, optional): Thread to reply to
       - `cards_v2` (object, optional): Card content
   - Returns: Dictionary with results for each message

+## Search Functionality Improvements

+The search functionality in the Google Chat provider has been enhanced to provide better results across all topics:

+1. **Enhanced Semantic Search**:
+   - Lower base similarity threshold (0.30) for better recall
+   - Dynamic thresholding based on result distribution
+   - Special handling of edge cases
+   - Implements both absolute and relative similarity scoring

+2. **Smarter Hybrid Search**:
+   - Combines regex, exact, and semantic search results
+   - Multi-mode bonus for messages found by multiple methods
+   - Weighted scoring system with configurable weights
+   - Higher weight (1.8) for semantic matches

+3. **Advanced Fallback Strategy**:
+   - Multiple fallback levels when no results are found
+   - Automatic relaxation of similarity thresholds
+   - Fallback to partial word matching
+   - Progressive search broadening

+4. **Comprehensive Testing**:
+   - Unit and integration tests for all search modes
+   - Direct similarity measurement tools
+   - Performance profiling for search operations

+These improvements ensure better search results across all query types and domains.
+The search system now provides higher quality results by balancing precision and recall based on the search context.

+For custom search requirements, you can adjust the configuration in `search_config.yaml`.
+This file can be placed in either:
+- The root directory of the project
+- `src/providers/google_chat/utils/` directory
+- Any other location as long as you update the `SEARCH_CONFIG_YAML_PATH` in `constants.py`